NZ's glaciers shrinking as 'geotourist' numbers swell

 University of Canterbury glaciologist Dr Heather Purdie said the biggest change had been the rapid development of pro-glacial lakes in these areas – meaning the actual terminal ice cliffs that tourists sought pictures of were moving further away from viewing points.

-"For example, the Tasman Glacier terminus is now 5.5km distant and the Hooker Glacier terminus 2.5km distant from the main visitor viewing points," study co-author and
+"For example, the Tasman Glacier terminus is now 5.5km distant and the Hooker Glacier terminus 2.5km distant from the main visitor viewing points," the study co-author said.

 Large valley glaciers were also getting thinner, making access yet more difficult.